 1. Avoid highly leveraged businesses.
-Focus instead on strong balance sheets.
+Focus on strong balance sheets.

-2. High conviction portfolio with a low amount of positions.
-Investing in the fund’s best idea will almost always yield a higher return than the 100th idea.
-This allows adequate time to find new investments and understand existing investments back to front.
+2. Maintain a high conviction portfolio with a low amount of positions – allowing adequate time to find new investments and understand existing investments back to front.

 3. Diversification for the sake of diversification does not necessarily reduce risk.
 A high conviction fund can carry less risk than a large portfolio of duds or similar firms.